FiveYellowMice/curly-turtle/README.md

 You can also use a configuration file to set `address`, `port`, `baseurl`, `sslkey` and `sslcert`.
 Pass `-c` or `--config` option with the path of the configuration file to use it.

-The configuration file must be in [YaML](http://yaml.org/) format.
-For example, create a coniguration file in `/etc/curly-turtle/master.yml` with the following content:
+The configuration file must be in [YAML](http://yaml.org/) format.
+For example, create a cofiguration file in `/etc/curly-turtle/master.yml` with the following content:

 	address: 127.0.0.1
 	port: 8080